Pinterest Pixel

 Full screen shortcut in Excel

-The status bar at the bottom of Excel can also be minimized if I need every inch of screen real estate.
+The status bar at the bottom of Excel can also be minimized.

 Full screen shortcut in Excel

-While there isn’t a direct setting to hide it, I simply make sure not to overload it with too many items like “Average” or “Count” that I may not need constantly.
+There is no direct setting to hide the status bar.
+But make sure that you don’t overload the items like Average or Count that you may not need constantly.

 To enter full screen in Excel, click on the “Ribbon Display Options” icon in the top-right corner near the Minimize button, and select “Full Screen.”
 Your spreadsheet will then occupy the entire screen, with the Ribbon and Quick Access Toolbar hidden.